What is Mindfulness

 Exercise regularly.
 Exercise releases endorphins and gets your blood flowing to your organs.
 If you are overweight and struggling with unexplained infertility, losing weight through exercise and nutrition can increase your chances of conceiving.
 Exercise improves moods, decreases pain and enhances joy.

-Deal with your emotions.
+Take care of your mind & emotions.
 Trying to improve health, whether you are trying to conceive or decrease pain and depression can be emotionally draining.
-It’s important to get the thoughts out of your head so you can move beyond them.
-Talk to someone about your feelings, and consider recording your thoughts in a journal.
+It’s important to get take good care of challenging and unwanted thoughts and emotions.
+It’s normal to have stressful thoughts and emotions in life, consider exploring ways to cultivate resilience so that you are not taken over by them.
+Consider talking to someone about your feelings.
+Journaling your thoughts and feelings has been shown to be beneficial.

 Take time for yourself.
 If you are doing too much, try to schedule some time to do nothing.
 Don’t feel guilty about saying no if you need to.

 Go to bed earlier.
-Most people today aren’t getting enough rest, stressing the mind and body.
+Most people today aren’t getting enough rest, which has a stressful impact on the mind and body.
 Take care of your body by getting the sleep you need.

-Get quiet.
-It’s important to enjoy the good things in your life now.
+Gratitude.
+Please enjoy the many conditions of happiness that you already have in your life now.
 Daily meditation on the positive aspects of your life gives you time and space to feel joy and gratitude.
+Research shows the many benefits of cultivating a gratitude practice.